 the extent ofRs.
 1598.27 Lakhs to be entered into with related parties during the FY2018-19

 Disclosure of related party transactions is required to be made u/s 134 (3) (h) readwith Rule 8(2) of the Companies (Accounts) Rules 2014 in form AOC 2 which is attached asAnnexure E

 Conservation of Energy Technology Absorption and Foreign Exchange Earnings and Outgo

-Considering the nature of operations of your company the provisions of Section 134(3)(m) of the Companies Act 2013 read with the Companies (Disclosure of Particulars in theReport of Board of Directors) Rules 1988 relating to information to be furnished onconservation of energy and technology absorption are not applicable.
-The company hashowever used information technology extensively in its operations.
+Considering the nature of operations of your company the provisions of Section 134(3)(m) of the Companies Act 2013 read with the Companies (Disclosure of Particulars in theReport of Board of Directors) Rules 1988 relating to information to be furnished onconservation of energy and technology absorption are not applicable though the Companyuses all the possible ways in conserving energy.
+The company has however usedinformation technology extensively in its operations.

 Foreign Exchange Earnings and Outgo

 Details of foreign exchange earnings and outgo during the year under review are asunder: